This post was analyzed for mistakes and other content in February 2019, as part of an effort to engage in self-criticism. Some changes have been made.

 “The Kurdish national movement in Iraq, despite some historical circumstantial errors and reactionary isolationist trends some of which were on openly good terms with imperialism and reactionary circles, is essentially a legitimate national movement so long as it works within the framework of national rights for the Kurdish people within the Republic of Iraq.
 Autonomous Kurdish rule is realistic and justified…the problem has become very complicated because of foreign interventions, the chauvinistic and dictatorial attitudes of the former reactionary regimes towards the Kurd’s legitimate rights….The Party had to find a solution, theoretical and practical, that would satisfy the national aspirations of our Kurdish masses while protecting the territorial unity of the land and the unity of the national progressive movement without conflicting with the aims of the Arab struggle…the leadership of the Kurdistan Democratic Party often did not behave in the spirit of national unity and sincere alliance with the Arab Ba’th Socialist Party…in spite of all the errors and negative aspects, the peaceful democratic method of the Arab Ba’th Socialist Party in tackling the Kurdish Question has proved to be correct and has yielded significant positive results…After four years of persistent struggle to solve the Kurdish Question peacefully and democratically, the general political, psychological and economic trends of the Kurdish masses are no longer as they used to be before the March announcement.
 Large sections of our Kurdish people are now finding their lives more secure and peaceful than ever before…The peaceful solution of the Kurdish Question is also another sign of democracy, In addition to its significant aspect in consolidating national unity, political independence and social progress in the country, it has provided the opportunity for the first time to create a democratic climate for our Kurdish people to practice their national rights, political, social and cultural activities on a very large scale.”

-However, if the Kurds were not a nation, fundamentally and just an ethnicity, then the Iraqi approach at the time would be even more justified.
+However, if the Kurds were not a nation, and just an ethnicity, then the Iraqi approach at the time would be even more justified.
 One Marxist writer even pointed out, in 1979, that two important ayatollahs in Iran called Kurdish leaders “agents of Savak, Zionists and corrupt sources,” while Saddam Hussein reportedly was “arming some Kurds to start a revolt within Iran.”
-Kurds seem to be pawns, now and throughout their history, of Western imperialists.
-Still, we cannot paint all of them with the same brush.
-There are Kurds, as I’ve written in the past, who support federalism in Syria, and also support federalism in Iraq.
-Not all are separatist, wanting to form an “independent” nation.
+Unfortunately, some Kurds seem to be, now and throughout their history, handmaidens of Western imperialists, whether to advance their interests or at worst as willing collaborators.
+Still, we cannot paint all of the Kurdish people with the same brush.
+There are Kurds, as I’ve written in the past, who support federalism in Syria, and support federalism in Iraq.
+Not all are separatist and want to form an “independent” nation apart from those they currently live in.

 Whether the Kurds are an “oppressed nationality” is up to the reader.
-But this writer thinks that is drawn into question considering that certain Kurds have been used for pawns.
-They gotta serve somebody, and those somebodies are in the West, not in the Mideast.
+But this writer thinks that is deeply in question considering that certain Kurds have been treated by imperialists as pawns.
 Clearly US imperialism has re-positioned itself to support certain Kurds in Syria, but there is another reality.
 A new state in the region would be the paradise of capitalists, getting to the level of Cuba before the revolution’s success in 1959.
-Additionally, they want a nation-state conceived in a bourgeois way, following what Rosa Luxembourg pointed out in 1909, that ““Nation-states” are today the very same tools and forms of class rule of the bourgeoisie as the earlier, non-national states, and like them they are bent on conquest.
-The nation-states have the same tendencies toward conquest, war, and oppression – in other words, the tendencies to become “not-national.””
-Fundamentally, this is a bourgeois concept.
+Additionally, they want a nation-state conceived in a bourgeois way.

 As the Marxist Internet Archive defines it, a nation-state is when a nation combines with a state, with “the state being an instrument of force which is able to dominate the people of a nation, representing the social interests of the dominant class with that nation.”
 This is not something that should be cheered or supported.
 Instead, those with sense should support those Kurds who push for the maintenance of federalist systems in their respective countries, Syria or Iraq, oppose the creation of “Kurdistan,” strongly oppose outside interference by the West, and ally with the proletariat in those countries, along with Communist parties in those countries (i.e. Iraqi Communist Party and Syrian Communist Party (Bakdash)) at minimum.
 This would all be within the right of any ethnicity, but especially those in countries under imperialist attack.
 While some may argue, rightly, that Syria and Iraq are not socialist states, it is not the job of those in the West to determine how peoples in those countries engage in revolution but it should be up to the people n those respective countries, with those outside offering international solidarity and support if they deem it necessary.
 In the case of “Kurdistan,” this should not be supported by any thinking comrade, as it will assist Zionist expansionism, Saudi expansionism, and Western imperialism in dividing up the region.
 This is not beneficial for the well-being of those who live in Iraq, Syria, Iran, Turkey, Jordan, Palestine, or those living in any other area.
 In the end, what happens next, whether they see the Kurds as a nation or they don’t, is up to any comrade who reads the articles in this series.